Maynard Johnny Jr.

-Maynard Johnny Jr., born April 4, 1973 in Campbell River, BC is of Coast Salish descent on his father’s side from Penelakut Island and Kwakwaka’wakw descent on his mother’s side from Cape Mudge on Quadra Island.
-At the early age of six Maynard began drawing portraits of his family and replicating comics.
-By the age of seventeen Maynard began to explore North Westcoast Native design and created his first painting on a seven foot by three foot door skin panel.
-While Maynard is primarily self-taught, he has also studied ancient Coast Salish spindle whorls, rattles and comb designs.
-Maynard also credits being influenced by other artists such as: Robert Davidson, Mark Henderson and the late Art Thompson.
-In 1994 Maynard released his first limited edition influenced by his Kwakwaka’wakw side, but by 1995 Maynard felt his Coast Salish connection and dedicated himself to the Coast Salish style.
-To date Maynard has remained true to mastering his Coast Salish background and has contributed to the Coast Salish renaissance.
+Maynard Johnny Jr. (b.
+1973), born in Campbell River, BC, is of Coast Salish descent on his father’s side, and Kwakwaka’wakw descent on his mother’s side.
+At the early age of six, Maynard began drawing portraits of his family, and by seventeen, he began to explore Northwest Coast Native design and studied ancient Coast Salish spindle whorls, rattles and comb designs.
+Maynard credits being influenced by other artists such as Robert Davidson, Mark Henderson, and the late Art Thompson.

-Maynard’s work includes logo and identity designs for a variety of organizations and companies.
+In addition to his artistic practice, Maynard creates logo and identity designs for a variety of organizations and companies.
 Additionally, his works can be found on movie sets (Say it Ain’t So) and television series (Grey’s Anatomy).
 Maynard has also had the honour of painting an eight foot by three foot Coho Salmon sculpture that had been donated to the new World Trade Centre in New York, NY following the 9/11 tragedy.
-Maynard’s work has also been highlighted on cedar chests gifted to the nominees, presenters and performers at the 2009 Juno Awards in Vancouver.
+Maynard’s work has also been highlighted on cedar chests gifted to the nominees, presenters, and performers at the 2009 Juno Awards in Vancouver.